• Skip to primary navigation

 Now either put the butter into a bowl of COLD water and massage it gently until all the buttermilk has been removed.
 Replace the water once it has turned cloudy and repeat until the water stays clear.

-Don’t worry about the butter dissolving into the cold water – it won’t.
+Don't worry about the butter dissolving in the cold water - it won't.
 The butter at this stage of the process actually feels like a piece of plasticine or modelling clay.

 The butter is ready!
 If you want to add salt, this is the time to mix it through.
 Just place the butter into a bowl, add the salt and work the salt into the butter using a flat-bladed knife.